sylvainma/Explorify/README.txt

 chmod 775 startup_local.sh
 sh startup_local.sh

+(Useful) An instance of this has been put online if needed: https://dva-explorify.herokuapp.com/

 (Optional) If you want to run the clustering algorithms in the backend, go to CODE/explorify and follow "Getting started" instructions in the README.md file: